 - (C) Employee Written Statement.
 Any employee, who disagrees with any documentation contained in their personnel file, may write a written statement responding to such documentation.
 Written statements responding to any documentation in an employee's personnel file must be signed, dated and submitted to the Sheriff's office with a copy to the Personnel Department of the County. - (D) Removal of Adverse Material.
-All reports, correspondence or documents (other than Performance Appraisals and payroll documents) of a disciplinary nature shall be expunged upon the employee's written request from the employee's personnel file and all other files after eighteen (18) months of the date they were written provided no incident of a similar nature occurred in the intervening time.
+All reports, correspondence or documents (other than Performance Appraisals and payroll documents) of a disciplinary nature shall be expunged upon the employee's written request from the employee's personnel file after eighteen (18) months of the date they were written provided no incident of a similar nature occurred in the intervening time.
 If an incident of a similar nature does occur within the intervening time, the time for expungement of the initial incident shall run concurrent with the time for expungement of the new incident.
+In the event Oregon Law prevents the expungement of such materials, the County may not for the purposes of progressive discipline utilize such materials that would otherwise have been expunged.